awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.md

 instead of like this:
 `http://d111111abcdef8.cloudfront.net/images/image.jpg`
 you would create a CNAME for `www.example.com`\.
 If you add a CNAME for `www.example.com` to your distribution, you also need to create \(or update\) a CNAME record with your DNS service to route queries for `www.example.com` to `d111111abcdef8.cloudfront.net`\.
 You must have permission to create a CNAME record with the DNS service provider for the domain\.
 Typically, this means that you own the domain, but you may also be developing an application for the domain owner\.
-For more information about CNAMEs, see [Using Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
+For more information about CNAMEs, see [Adding and Moving Alternate Domain Names \(CNAMEs\)](CNAMEs.md)\.
 For the current limit on the number of alternate domain names that you can add to a distribution or request a higher limit, see [General Limits on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.
 **SSL Certificate**
 Accept the default value, **Default CloudFront Certificate**\.